 There is no independent scientific research proving that a magnet will work as effective shark deterrents, no magnetic repellent products have been tested independently and proven as effective, and the reason for this is at a distance of 10 cm from the magnet there is no detectable magnet field for the shark to sense (see graph below).

-Ocean Guardian is the world's only scientifically proven and independently tested electrical shark deterrent.
+Ocean Guardian's Shark Shield Technology is the world's only scientifically proven and independently tested electrical shark deterrent.

 Both magnetic and electrical fields are known as the Lorentz force, and it is the Lorentz force which sharks use their ampullae of lorenzini (electro receptors) to find food at close range.
 All living creatures have this field with scientists stating that sharks electro receptors are sensitive to one billionth of a volt.